Barbell Front Raise and Pullover

 Barbell Front Raise and Pullover Benefits

-• Improves shoulder mobility and stability
+• Excellent for shoulder mobility

 Barbell Front Raise and Pullover Muscles Worked

-• Latissimus dorsi
+• Latissimus dorsi (pullover phase)

-• Triceps brachii
+• Triceps brachii (long head)

 Barbell Front Raise and Pullover Variations & Alternatives